How to set up product filters, analytics, smart search, and the rest of what FilterKit Pro does for your WooCommerce store.

 Clean URLs that customers can bookmark and search engines can index.

-You don't need to log into the dashboard every day.
-FilterKit Pro sends important numbers to your inbox automatically.
+You do not need to log into the dashboard every day.
+FilterKit Pro sends the important numbers to your inbox automatically.

-The email uses your store's branding automatically — logo, colors, header, and footer.
+The email uses your store branding: logo, colors, header, and footer.

-FilterKit Pro is fully responsive and designed for touch screens.
+FilterKit Pro is fully responsive and built for touch screens.
 On phones, filters work differently to make the best use of small screens:

 A "Filters" button replaces the sidebar on mobile.
 The number shows active filters.

-Use Display Rules to control which filters appear on mobile (WooCommerce → FilterKit Pro → click any filter → Display Rules).
-Most stores show 2–3 on phones vs. 6–8 on desktop.
+Use Display Rules to control which filters appear on mobile (WooCommerce, FilterKit Pro , click any filter , Display Rules).
+Most stores show 2 to 3 on phones vs. 6 to 8 on desktop.

-Customers can select 2–8 products and compare them side by side.
+Customers can pick 2 to 8 products and compare them side by side.
 No separate plugin needed.

 Products compared side by side with price, attributes, rating, and Add to Cart.

-Turn it on in WooCommerce → Settings → FilterKit Pro → Comparison.
-Choose which attributes appear and set the maximum number of products (2–8).
+Turn it on in WooCommerce, Settings, FilterKit Pro, Comparison.
+Choose which attributes appear and set the maximum number of products (2 to 8).

 FilterKit Pro learns which filters each visitor uses most and reorders the sidebar to put their favorites first.

-Turn it on in WooCommerce → Settings → FilterKit Pro → Features → Personalized Filter Ordering.
-You can set the minimum visits before it kicks in (default: 3), cookie duration, enable geo-based size defaults (US sizes for US visitors, EU for Europe), and reset data for all users.
+Turn it on in WooCommerce, Settings, FilterKit Pro, Features, Personalized Filter Ordering.
+You can set the minimum visits before it kicks in (default 3), cookie duration, turn on geo-based size defaults (US sizes for US visitors, EU for Europe), and reset data for all users.

-Every feature has its own on/off switch in WooCommerce → Settings → FilterKit Pro → Features.
-Disabled features add zero weight to your pages.
+Every feature has its own on/off switch in WooCommerce, Settings, FilterKit Pro, Features.
+Features you turn off add zero weight to your pages.

 Every feature has its own toggle.
 Only what you use gets loaded.

 FilterKit Pro is fast out of the box.
-Most stores won't need to touch these settings.
-But if you have 5,000+ products, a few tweaks help.
-Go to WooCommerce → Settings → FilterKit Pro → Advanced.
+Most stores will not need to touch these settings.
+But if you have 5,000 or more products, a few tweaks help.
+Go to WooCommerce, Settings, FilterKit Pro, Advanced.

 Works with WP Rocket, LiteSpeed Cache, W3 Total Cache, and most others.
 If filtered results look stale, add this to your caching plugin's exclusion list:

-/?wc-ajax=filterkit_*FilterKit Pro is tested extensively with popular themes, builders, and plugins:
+/?wc-ajax=filterkit_*FilterKit Pro is tested with popular themes, builders, and plugins:

 Detects these themes and applies fixes automatically: